-Want the best date squares recipe?
+Want the best old fashioned date square recipe?
 Get ready to be over the moon!
-You've just found the best one ever — it may be the only one you will ever need!
+You've just found it, and it may well be the only one you will ever need!

 Mom's Recipe Scrapbooks (c.
 1920s)